henriqueparaguassu/contador_de_pessoas/README.md

 This simple app is for counting the number of people in an establishment.
 And is my first app made with Flutter.
+I've used the widgets: Column, Row, Text, Button, Image, Padding, Stack and I've learned about stateful widget.

 ## Screenshots